GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 Heapster also expects a loop invariant hint for every loop.
 Loop invariants look just like function types, taking the loop variables as arguments.
-In this case the loop introduces a new variable `i` which is the ofset into the array.
+In this case the loop introduces a new variable `i` which is the offset into the array.
 We represent that with a new ghost variable

 ```